 As a first time buyer, you want nothing more than to get the keys to your property so you can start your new chapter.
 But there are a few things you’ll need to do to reach your end goal – including putting forward a strong mortgage application to the right lender.

 This can be tricky if you’re working as a contractor, because you’re not guaranteed the same level of income as a full-time employee, and your working situation can be a little more unpredictable.
-But while it may be more difficult to get a mortgage as a freelance or self-employed professional, it’s certainly possible.
+Many mortgage lenders have a checklist you need to match as their typical lending criteria, usually defined by an annual income.
+As a contractor, you know that those figures aren't as easy to produce with so many fluctuations in your working regime.
+Without the standard payslip as proof of income, the specialist lender that provides contractor mortgages will look deeper into alternative ways to find the figures that prove you're low risk, showing you can meet your monthly mortgage repayments.
+Although it may be a little more difficult to get a mortgage as a freelance or self-employed professional, it’s certainly possible.

 Here’s more information on the challenges you might encounter, plus plenty of good reasons why you need one of our experienced mortgage brokers by your side throughout the process.